You are here

 Navigating your way through college can be confusing, especially if you try to go it alone.
 CWI offers advising assistance to help in deciding which courses you need to take to reach your education and career goals.
 Visit Advising or contact One Stop Student Services for more information.

 Initial assignment into mathematics courses is determined by performance on the Math Diagnostic test, ACT/SAT or Advanced Placement scores.
 Students are allowed two attempts at each portion of the CWI Math Diagnostic test.
-Students who wish to place as highly as possible in the college-prep/college-level mathematics sequence may use the following resources prior to taking or re-taking the placement test:
+Students who wish to place as highly as possible may take College Prep classes, get one-on-one Math Coaching, use math study guides, or resources through the Math Solutions Center prior to taking or re-taking the placement test.

 Program Department Chair